 * IMPORTANT INSTRUCTIONS:

-The seat MUST arrive installed and you must bring your vehicle and car seat manuals.
-Please remember, we only inspect car seats and you will be responsible for the final installation.
+The car seat MUST arrive installed, please bring your vehicle and car seat manuals.
+Remember, we only inspect car seats and you will be responsible for the final installation.

 * Each seat inspection lasts approximately 30 minutes